 1 Introduction to real time network analysis

-Pandora FMS uses two alternative and complementary systems to analyze the network in real time: Pandora NTA and Netflow.
-Both systems use the same principle: "listening" to the ethernet cable constantly and analyzing the traffic to generate statistics.
-In both cases, it is necessary to "intercept" network traffic in some way to send it to a probe that analyzes it and sends those results to Pandora FMS.
+Pandora FMS uses a tool to analyse the network in real time: Netflow.
+It uses the principle of "listening" over Ethernet in a continuous way and analyzes the traffic to generate statistics.
+The idea is to "intercept" the network traffic to send it to a probe that will analyse it and send those results to Pandora FMS.

 To capture such data, traffic must be redirected from one port of the switch to another port using a "port-mirror".
-Not all network devices allow this (only high/medium range).
-You may also port-mirror some commercial firewalls.
-It is the easiest way to intercept traffic and requires no additional hardware.
-By sending all traffic to a port, that port connects directly to the network analyzer (netflow probe or pandora nta/ntop).
+Not all network devices allow this (only mid/high range).
+A port-mirror can also be made on some commercial firewalls.
+This is the easiest way to intercept traffic and requires no additional hardware.
+By sending all traffic to a port, that port is connected directly to the network analyzer (netflow probe).

-If you are going to use Netflow to analyze your network only through Pandora FMS and you have a high end switch or firewall, it will be possible to monitor in a simple way.
-This is due to the fact that these devices allow to send network flow statistical information directly to Pandora FMS Netflow collector without the need of using a separate probe.
-You should consult the characteristics of the hardware to know if you can enable Netflow and send the flows to an independent Netflow collector (in this case Pandora FMS Netflow collector).
+These high-end switches and/or firewalls make monitoring easier.
+This is due to the fact that these devices send the network flow statistical information directly to Pandora FMS's Netflow collector without the need of using a separate probe.
+You should consult the characteristics of the hardware to know if you can enable Netflow and send the flows to an independent Netflow collector (in this case, the Pandora FMS Netflow collector).

 2 NetFlow network monitoring

 Pandora FMS version 5 and above are designed to monitor IP traffic by using the NetFlow protocol.
 This protocol allows to review the traffic's most useful patterns and general data.